llvm/llvm-lnt/docs/quickstart.rst

 Viewing Results
 ---------------

-By default, ``lnt runtest nt`` will show the passes and failures after doing a run, but if you are interested in viewing the result data in more detail you should install a local LNT instance to submit the results to.
+By default, ``lnt runtest test-suite`` will show the passes and failures after doing a run, but if you are interested in viewing the result data in more detail you should install a local LNT instance to submit the results to.